 While much of the country is in the throes of winter right now, it’s mild here in Bradenton, Florida.
 Summer is just around the corner, and like many Floridians, you’ll want to run your air conditioner when it gets hot outside.
+The colder months are the best time to schedule your A/C maintenance (AKA a Tune-Up).
 There’s never a good time for an A/C problem, but thankfully, regular maintenance can help homeowners avoid most issues.
 Here, we’ll discuss a few problems that can be prevented with regular maintenance, also sometimes called tune-ups.

 The System is Blowing Warm Air